warmCabin/mm2ghost/README.md

 - Occasional one-frame glitches when scrolling vertically & loading savestates
 - Running & climbing animations desync from the proper in-game behavior after screen scrolls
+- In the Rockman 2 practice hack, there is a memory leak when you pause exit, which confuses mm2ghost.
+The workaround is to record your ghosts straight from reset.